Choosing Your Email Program

 If a remote image (one not attached to the email, but downloaded from the sender's server) is automatically displayed you risk the fact that the sender might be tracking whether the image is downloaded to your computer.

 Some spammers use an identifiable image to determine which users actually open the mail in order to verify whether an email address is valid and read.
+Many are only 1 pixel in size — invisible to viewers.

 Superhuman has Creepy Features